JackKell/electron-test/README.md

 Npm: v3.10.6

 ### Step 2:
-Globally install watchify to be able to able to run the `npm watch` command. <br/>
+Globally install watchify to be able to able to run the `npm run watch` command. <br/>
 *Note: All the following commands should be run in the same directory as the project.*
 ```
 npm install watchify -g